centreon/centreon-documentation/cloud/graph-views/map-web-access.md

 | Can share  |      |        |        |   x   |
 | Can delete |      |        |        |   x   |

-- When you create a map, you and users in your type or role have Owner privileges on that map.
-- Administrators are creators and have Owner privileges on all maps.
 - Users with Owner privileges can also set or change map properties (name and icon).
 - Sharing a map allows the recipient to acquire privileges on that map.